Russians face more sports sanctions, but not at Paralympics

 Other sports bodies which have so far let Russians and Belarusians keep competing as neutral athletes include FINA, which governs swimming and other aquatic sports, and the federations for boxing, gymnastics, fencing and judo.

+“Any radical decision to obstruct the participation of athletes in sporting competitions would only continue the escalation of violence and nurture the feeling of injustice for those athletes who did not participate in any decision regarding the conflict,” the IJF said.

+Abramovich, the Russian billionaire businessman, put Chelsea up for sale in a statement on the club website Wednesday, vowing to invest profits from the sale in a fund for victims of the war in Ukraine.
+The British government has faced calls to place sanctions on Abramovich along with other wealthy Russians.

-The restrictions have been strongly criticized by Russian politicians and on Wednesday by striker Artem Dzyuba, the top scorer for the Russian national soccer team.
+The restrictions on athletes and teams have been strongly criticized by Russian politicians and on Wednesday by striker Artem Dzyuba, the top scorer for the Russian national soccer team.

+The Zenit St. Petersburg player wrote on Instagram that he is “against any war.
+War is terrible.”
+But he added he found sporting sanctions a form of discrimination.

 The sport’s international governing body, known as FIA, had said Tuesday that Russian drivers like Mazepin can still compete but a block on having cars in national colors would stop his team, Haas, from bringing back the Russian flag-stripe livery it removed during last week’s testing.